jonerickson/wordpress-plugin-template/README.md

 ## Preparing the Plugin for Distribution

-WordPress plugins sometimes encounter dependency namespace issues.
+WordPress' plugins sometimes encounter dependency namespace issues.
 To tackle this, it's advisable to prefix dependency namespaces with your own.

-**Note:** Do not forget to compile your assets for production.
+**Note:** Remember to [compile](#building-for-production) your assets for production.

 Use PHP-Scoper for this task.
 Install PHP-Scoper PHAR via Phive: